 The writer, Gary Gentry swears the ghost of Hank Williams appeared to him in his darkened house one night.
 Gentry says he tried to summon Williams for a little inspiration.
 And he supposedly came.
 The ballad tells the story of a hitchhiker’s meeting with the ghost of Hank Williams, Sr. in a ride from to Nashville, Tennessee.
 The mysterious driver, “dressed like 1950, half drunk and hollow-eyed” and driving an “antique Cadillac” (referring to the baby blue 1952 Cadillac convertible that Williams died in), questions the narrator whether he has the musical talent and dedication to become a star in the country music industry.

-The Swedish occult rock band could have had many listings on this particular list.
+The Swedish occult rock band could have had many listings on this particular list of songs about ghosts.
 Especially since they have dedicated their carrier to warn about the coming of the devil and other satanical topics.
 The song “Elizabeth” is about Elizabeth Báthory, not exactly a ghost, but who is remembered as one of the deadliest women and well… a vampire.
 In 2010, the band produced a three-track demo and the vinyl-only single “Elizabeth”, before releasing their first studio album, Opus Eponymous, on October 18, 2010.

-Yes, that is correct.
+Yes, that is correct, a songs about ghosts.
 The romantic breakout hit of former Take That singer and solo singer, Angels, was actually inspired by paranormal occurrences that Robbie Williams experienced himself as young.
 “There hasn’t been a moment of my life when I haven’t been aware of the presence of something unseen,” he said.
 “The very first song I wrote was Angels and it’s about actual angels.”